moonblade/Teach-Basics/bash/README.md

 1. Make a simple bash script that takes one argument and prints "hello <argument>"
 2. Make it so that if no <argument> is provided, it takes a default value.
-3. Read up on difference between default value expansions, https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html#Shell-Parameter-Expansion
+3. Read up on difference between default value expansions, [Docs](https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html#Shell-Parameter-Expansion)
 4. Change it so that if no <argument> is provided, it gives usage instructions, similar to what happens if you run `mv` without arguments.
-5. for the above commands, do variations with optional parameters like "command --optional-argument"
+5. for the above commands, do variations with optional parameters like "command --optional-argument".
+[Help](https://unix.stackexchange.com/questions/331522/how-do-i-parse-optional-arguments-in-a-bash-script-if-no-order-is-given)

 ## 6 - More commands